jmayfield74/spiner/README.md

 ## FAQ: Quick Answers

 - **Code Required?** Nope—talk, and Spiner builds.
-- **Data Limits?** Uses my knowledge and March ’25 context—web searches too.
+- **Data Limits?** Uses my knowledge and current/recent context—web searches too.
 - **Customizable?** Totally—shape it as we go.
 - **Save It?** Yes—serialize systems to keep or share.